Chart Color Schemes

 Emu Heights has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These projections indicate a decline in the suburb's overall population by 67 persons by 2041.
-However, specific age cohorts are expected to grow during this period.
-Notably, the 55 to 64 age group is projected to increase by 59 people.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations were applied to all areas for the years 2032 to 2041.
+According to these projections, over this period, the suburb of Emu Heights (NSW) is expected to experience an overall population decline of 61 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 55 to 64 age group, which is projected to increase by 61 people.

 Frequently Asked Questions - Population